BioJulia/PopGen.jl/docs/tutorials/location_and_pop.md

+---
+id: populations
+title: Location and population data
-# Location and population data
+sidebar_label: Location and population data
+---

 Population genetics involves a focus on... populations (gasp!).
 The commands below show you how to view and modify both population information (names), and location information (geographic coordinates).